How much time do you spend staring at your phone, laptop, e-reader, tablet, and TV each day?

 I seem to be afraid of boredom, but I’ve discovered that eventually boredom can lead me to the same places I went as a child.
 And I find these activities to be much more beneficial and make a day more fruitful than just staring at my screens.

 ScreenLESS Sundays allow me spend more time taking long walks, playing tennis and board games, cooking, reading my Bible, having happy hour with my neighbors, and they allow me to embrace boredom.
 When was the last time you sat on the couch or danced around your living room while listening to your favorite music, while doing absolutely nothing else?
 This has become a common option for me to pass the time on Sundays.

 What did you like to do as a child?
 Try incorporating those activities into your Sundays.

 “Buyoed on by the digital minimalist movement, I decided that I would make my phone my slave, rather than submit to it as my master.
 I’d use it intentionally, simply to make plans with friends and occasionally share useful content with them, rather than converse ad infinitum.
 I call it digital essentialism, rather than minimalism.
 So what is essential?

 What about you?
 Are you ready to create space in your life for boredom?
 Do you want to improve your close relationships and spend more time in deep conversations?
+Do you want to be more productive in your work week by giving up one full day for rest?
 What hobbies from your childhood have you not partaken in for years because you are too busy?